jatinlanje/SOLID/README.md

 </p>

 ## Interface Segregation Principle
 Interface should be such a class do not need to implement unecessary functions.
 This is similar to single responsibility principle.
 This enables to add specific interfaces for specific functionalities.
-This will reduce implementation of methods which will be unused.
+This will reduce implementation of methods which will be unused and promotes modularity and reusability.

 <p align="center">
     <img